IsMeVan/IsMeVan/README.md

 ---

 ### 💡 About Me
-🌱 Passionate about solving real-world business problems using data, AI, and machine learning.
+🌱 Passionate about continuously learning, building real-world projects, and exploring new technologies.
 📊 Focused on turning raw data into actionable insights for better decision-making.
 📈 Interested in Data Science, Machine Learning, and Business Intelligence, Data Engineer.